 Every September the African American Cultural Alliance holds this free street festival to celebrate African and African American culture.
 Taste authentic cuisine and enjoy free live music acts, ranging from reggae to gospel to blues and more.
 You can also catch spoken word shows and traditional dance groups during the festival weekend.

 Believe it or not, some of Nashville’s popular attractions offer free admission for residents.

 Learn the history of Tennessee and experience the state’s arts, culture, and political and natural history—all for free.
 In addition to a robust permanent collection, the museum offers rotating temporary exhibits to showcase important moments in the state’s history.

 Hatch Show Print

 If you’ve seen a show at Ryman Auditorium, you’ve seen a Hatch Show Print.
 One of the oldest working letterpress print shops, Hatch Show Print is open for art and music lovers to explore.
 While you can buy a ticket for a tour, you can learn a lot about the prints and letterpress process just by stopping in and checking out the space.

 Explore Nashville as a Local

-Tour Nashville Like a Local and take in all of its cultural offerings when you live in Music City.
+Find unique things to do in Nashville and take in all of its cultural offerings when you live in Music City.
 To prepare for your move, contact AptAmigo.
 We’ll find the best apartments that fit your precise requirements and schedule all of the tours for you.
 Did we mention it’s free?

 Get in touch with your own personal apartment expert today!
 Click below to get started.